Plant care and cultivation

 Agave amica, the tuberose, is a perennial plant of the asparagus family (Asparagaceae), whose extracts are used as a note in perfumery.
 It is a stunning succulent plant known for its characteristic rosette of spiny leaves and architectural form.
 The plant has thick, fleshy leaves arranged in a circular pattern around a central point.
 The plant produces tall, branching flower stalks that can grow up to 15 feet (4.57 m) tall and are studded with small, yellow-green flowers.

 One of the most important characteristics of Agave amica is its ability to thrive in hot, dry conditions.
 The plant is relatively low maintenance and can be grown in a variety of soil types as long as they are well-drained.
 Agave amica is also known for its ornamental value and is a popular choice for desert landscaping.
+It should be noted that while the plant is drought-tolerant, it will benefit from occasional watering during prolonged dry spells.

 You may be interested in this other article about outdoor winter plants.